Bayazid838/Snake-Game/README.md

 ## Screenshots

 No screenshots available at this moment.
+(Consider adding some images of your game in action to make it more engaging.)

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 Any contributions are greatly appreciated!
+Whether it's fixing bugs, adding new features, or improving the code, your help is welcome.

 ## License